xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 Types has an already associated Range.

 The `Minimum...` and `Maximum...` menu items open an input dialog.
 This dialog assures that the input value is valid.
-In the case of integer the string value is parsed.
-If a `NumberFormatException` is thrown, a message is given indicating an invalid entry.
-In the case of a real, the value is parsed and the given real (float) is checked to be a number (`NaN`) and for infinite exceptions.
-The same message is given for the invalid real.
+Validation of this field is done with the `InputValueValidator` class.
+Messages are given when the input string is not valid.
+The O.K. button is not enabled until a valid input value is supplied.

 5.2.2 Add range data to compare and persistence.
-Three new entries are added to `ooaofooa_hierarchy.pei.sql` to cover external attributes for the UDT class.
-An external attribute is used to display an attribute from another class under the one associated, in this case the Min and Max values from the Range class associated with the User Data Type.
-This change allows the range values to show in compare.
-Note, these are not available in the properties view.
+`T_TNS` and `T_TPS` are added so that Range shows up in the tree.

-The `file_io.pei` and `stream.pei` data is modified to add a new child to User Data Type, Range.
+The `file_io.pei` and `stream.pei` data is modified to add Range as a new child to User Data Type.

 5.3 Update Metamodel Welcome Project
 Since the metamodel is changed, the example project is updated to follow